Conformal link prediction for false discovery rate control: Introduction

-We propose to use this high-level idea of comparing a score to a set of scores under the null, in order to properly threshold the link prediction probabilities for FDR control.
+We propose to use this high-level idea of comparing a score to a set of reference scores representing the null hypothesis being tested, in order to properly threshold the link prediction probabilities for FDR control.
 In our link prediction set-up, the connection probability for a pair of nodes $(i,j)$ can be seen as a score indicating the relevance of an edge between $i$ and $j$.
-The score comparison afore-mentioned then translates to comparing the connection probability for a non-observed pair of nodes to connection probabilities of pairs that are known to be non-existent edges.
+The afore-mentioned score comparison then turns into a comparison of the connection probability for a non-observed pair of nodes to connection probabilities of pairs that are known to be non-existent edges.
 However, the setup is markedly different from previous literature, making this transposition challenging.
 In particular, the graph structure makes the scores dependent on each other in an intricate way, which requires to build the scores with care.

-\paragraph{Contributions} The contributions of this work are summarized as follows:
+\paragraph{Contributions.} The contributions of this work are summarized as follows:

-\begin{itemize} \item We introduce a novel method for FDR control in link prediction (Section \ref{lp:sec:meth}), which extends ideas from the conformal inference literature to graph-structured data.
-The proposed method is model-free: it does not rely on distributional assumptions, instead, it leverages off-the-shelf link prediction (LP) techniques.
+\begin{itemize} \item We introduce a novel method to control the FDR in link prediction (Section \ref{lp:sec:meth}), which extends ideas from the conformal inference literature to graph-structured data.
+The proposed method acts as a wrapper that transforms any off-the-shelf link prediction (LP) technique into an FDR-controlling procedure for link prediction.
 It is designed to provide FDR control regardless of the difficulty of the setting and of the quality of the chosen LP technique.
-Moreover, the ability to use any LP technique of choice, including the state-of-the-art, make it flexible and powerful. \item We run extensive numerical experiments (Section \ref{lp:sec:numexp}) that validate the approach and demonstrate its usefulness compared to baselines. \end{itemize}
+Moreover, the ability to use any LP technique of choice, including the state-of-the-art, makes it flexible and powerful.